glimpseio/GIO/TASKS.md

 ## To Do:

  - Make stroke color use gradient picker
- - Fix sidebar in chooser panel not jumping to indicated section
  - Color Scheme CRUD UI
  - Font CRUD UI
  - Shape CRUD UI